 As a result, in April 2019, the MFM issued a final tax assessment to CDM (the "2011 Assessment") totaling approximately \$2.2 billion Mexican pesos (approx. \$108.8 million USD at January 31, 2021) related to Income Tax, Flat Rate Business Tax and Value Added Tax, corresponding to the fiscal year 2011 tax audit.
 We have consulted with an internationally recognized tax advisor and continue to believe this tax assessment is without merit.
-Therefore, we filed an administrative appeal in Mexico is a process in which the taxpayer appeals to a different office within the Mexican tax authorities, forcing the legal office within the MFM to rule on the matter.
+Therefore, we filed an administrative appeal challenging the MFM's 2011 assessment on June 12, 2019.
+The filing of an administrative appeal in Mexico is a process in which the taxpayer appeals to a different office within the Mexican tax authorities, forcing the legal office within the MFM to rule on the matter.
 This process preserves the taxpayer's right to litigate in tax court if the administrative appeal process ends without a favorable or just resolution.
 Furthermore, in August 2018, we received a favorable ruling from Mexico's Federal Tax Administration Service, Servicio de Administracion Tributaria's (the "SAT") central legal department in Mexico City on another tax matter (see footnote 11 regarding IVA refunds) indicating that they believe that our legal interpretation is accurate on a matter that is also central to the 2011 Assessment.
-We believe this recent ruling undermines the Assessment we received in April 2019
+We believe this recent ruling undermines the Assessment we received in April 2019.

 Additionally, we also received notice from the SAT, that CDM is currently under examination related to fiscal year 2013.
 In January 2017, we received preliminary observations from SAT outlining certain proposed adjustments primarily related to intercompany funding, deductions for services from certain vendors/suppliers, and IVA.
 We provided a written rebuttal to these preliminary observations during our second fiscal quarter of 2017.
-During the period from our third fiscal quarter of 2017 through our third fiscal quarter of 2018, we attempted to resolve our case with the SAT through working meetings attended by representatives of the SAT, CDM and the PRODECON, However, we were unable to materially resolve our case with the SAT through the PRODECON process.
+During the period from our third fiscal quarter of 2017 through our third fiscal quarter of 2018, we attempted to resolve our case with the SAT through the PRODECON However, we were unable to materially resolve our case with the PRODECON process.